OneIdentity/ansible-authentication-services/docs/CLIENT_CONFIG.md

         * Required
     * `option`
         * Optional
         * Omitted if not set.
-Caution, please note that if `state` is set to `absent` and `option` is not set then the entire specified `section` will be removed.
+Caution, please note that if `state` is set to `absent` and `option` is not set then the entire specified `section` will be removed
     * `value`
         * Optional
         * Default value is empty string

 #### user-override and group-override

 The `user-override` and `group-override` configuration files allow per-host, local mapping between Active Directory and local users and groups.
-See [Safeguard Authentication Services user-override docs](https://support.oneidentity.com/technical-documents/authentication-services/4.2.4/administration-guide/36#TOPIC-1468088) for further information on the format of these files.
+See [Safeguard Authentication Services docs](https://support.oneidentity.com/technical-documents/authentication-services/4.2.4/administration-guide/36#TOPIC-1468088) for further information on the format of these files.

 The Ansible `lineinfile` module is used for formatting these files.
 See [Ansible lineinfile module docs](https://docs.ansible.com/ansible/latest/modules/lineinfile_module.html#lineinfile-module) for details on this module.

-Please see top of the [Configuration Files section](###ConfigurationFiles) above for the other variables that control creation, backup, permissions, etc. of these files but not their content.
+Please see top of the [Configuration Files section](###ConfigurationFiles) above for the other variables that control creation, backup and permissions of these files but not their content.
 The variables that control their content are shown below.

 * `client_config_user_override` and `client_config_group_override` are a list of items to set or clear in `user-override` and `user-override`